 On 1 February 2022, the UK Health Security Agency technical summary data series was revised to include deaths of positively tested individuals where the death occurred within 28 days, and deaths within 60 days of a positive test.
-The UK Health Security Agency technical summary (PDF, 443KB) provides more detail on these changes.
+You can find out more about these changes in the UK Health Security Agency technical summary (PDF, 443KB).

-View more detail on the differences in definitions of COVID-19 deaths between sources, and the differences in definitions of COVID-19 deaths in care homes in the Coronavirus and mortality in England and Wales methodology.
+View more detail on the differences in definitions of COVID-19 deaths between sources, and the differences in definitions of COVID-19 deaths in care homes, in our Coronavirus and mortality in England and Wales methodology.